MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy.md

 - The option to automatically label an email message, based on its attachments.

-- The option to control whether the the Information Protection bar is displayed in Office applications.
+- The option to control whether the Information Protection bar is displayed in Office applications.

 - The option to control whether the Do Not Forward button is displayed in Outlook.